mwcz/clayto-hugo/content/posts/056 - pitivi high quality rendering/index.md

 My first experience with [PiTiVi][ptv], eight years ago, was discouraging.
 Until my dad rediscovered it a few days ago, I hadn't thought of giving it a second chance.
 I'm glad I did.
 I've been extremely impressed with the improvements.
 PiTiVi's formerly rough edges have been sanded down, and what remains is an approachable, capable video editor perfectly suited to hobbyist uses.

-One of the few remaining rough edges is poor defaults when it comes to rendering quality.
+One of the few remaining rough edges is low-quality defaults when it comes to rendering quality.
 Without tweaking settings, you'll have artifacts the size of your fist.

 Here are a few steps to dramatically improve the video quality.
 I'm no expert on codecs or compression or [constant quantization][crf], but this should be a good embarkation point on the quest for perfect video.